derat/ascenso/README.md

     *   `climbs` - Map field containing information about completed climbs.
 Keys are route IDs.
 Values are 0 for not climbed, 1 for lead, or 2 for top-rope.
-    *   `team` - String field containing ID of the user's team's document in the `teams` collection.
-Unset or empty if the user is not on a team.
+    *   `team` - String field containing ID of a document in the `teams` collection.
+Unset if the user is not on a team.

 ## Cloud Functions